mroi/sfs-server/README.md

 Garbage-collects stored files.
 Uploads are automatically deleted after 32 days, when this command is regularly run by a cron job.
 Collection can be delayed by touching the enclosing folder or prevented indefinitely by changing permissions to read-only.

+**`?resolve`**
+Given a secret folder name, redirect the user to the first file stored within that folder.
+This command is used to implement short URLs that omit the file name and contain the secret only.